REFinD-RE/refind-re.github.io/README.md

-# finqasite.github.io
+# refind-re.github.io
-The official page for FinQA dataset from UCSB NLP group.
+The official page for REFinD dataset and Shared Task.